gobridge-kr/CodeOfConduct/README.md

 We also ask that members use login/usernames that are non-offensive.
 Your username needn't be your full name, but should not contain offensive terms.

 #### Go Forum
-The use of full names in the [Go Forum](https://forum.golangbridge.org/) is preferred, but not required.
-People not using their full name will not be treated any differently from those who do.
+Here is the link to the [Go Forum](https://forum.golangbridge.org/).

 #### Gophers Slack
-The use of full names in the [Gophers Slack](http://slack.golangbridge.org/) account is required.
-Here is the invitation link: http://invite.slack.golangbridge.org
+Here is the invitation link to [Slack](http://invite.slack.golangbridge.org).

 ### Moderation
 Users should flag inappropriate behaviour to moderators or administrators rather than addressing it themselves.
 This includes but is not limited to reporting: violations of this code of conduct, spam messages, messages posted in the wrong channel or category.